harvard-acc/ALADDIN/README.md

    -DCMAKE_BUILD_TYPE=None,Debug,Release    (default : None)
      You can choose one from three of bulid types.
+     The build type here is used to hint CMake what the optimization level is and what the debug level is.
+Debug type will invoke -g3 to gcc.
+Release type will invoke -O2 to gcc.

    -DBUILD_ON_SOURCE=TRUE,FALSE    (default : FALSE)
      By assign this option, CMake will build fulltrace.so &